sk176h/learnings/sbe.md

 ---

-## Chapter 2 : Key Process Patterns
+##  Key Process Patterns to Implementing Specification by Example

 ---

+The key process patterns that help teams practice Specification by Example are

+* 	Deriving Scope From Goals
+* 	Specifying Collaboratively
+* 	Illustraing using examples
+* 	Refining the specifications

 ### Deriving Scope From Goals